Natural Health

 Let’s take a look at the research…

-Bad News for Seniors Brains
+Bad News for Seniors' Brains

-In a 2015 study, researchers from the University of Washington analyzed the pharmacy and dementia records of nearly 3,500 seniors.
+Researchers from the University of Washington analyzed the pharmacy and dementia records of nearly 3,500 seniors.
 They found that anticholinergic drug use was linked to a 54 percent increase in dementia risk!3

 Even worse?
 The higher their use… the higher their risk!
 This means every time you take one of these “safe” sleep pills, you could be putting your memory in jeopardy!